Thinking of Building a House

 The Planning Services unit can provide advice on whether a planning permit is required for your building.
 They also provide a dedicated pre-lodgement meeting service to discuss your proposal in detail and advise of any changes you may need to make to your application to meet Council requirements.
 For more information, see Do I need a planning permit?

-If you’re building a new driveway and need to install a new vehicle crossing, see Vehicle Crossings.
+- If you’re building a new driveway and need to install a new vehicle crossing, see Vehicle Crossing Permit.

 A Certificate of Title is a personal record of interests and rights affecting your land, including mortgages, covenants, caveats and easements.
 You should check your Title for any restrictions that might affect how the land can be developed.
 For more information, see Certificate of Title Search.